fuzzblob/FreeAudioTools/README.md

 Screenshots:
 https://cloud.githubusercontent.com/assets/35717/21075982/ff078f66-bed4-11e6-98b9-16d5709822b3.png
 https://cloud.githubusercontent.com/assets/35717/21075983/ff083628-bed4-11e6-93f2-6df06f300e65.png

+# Reminder:

+Do not use in production code.
+Read disclaimer above.

 - Play On Awake starts the sownd as soon as the script awakes.
 Alternatively call the Play() method on the FullIndieAudioSound component.
 - The volume is being shown in decibels in a range from 0 (no volume change) over -6dB (1/2 amplidude), -12dB (1/4 amplidude) all the way down to -80 dB (silence);